developerY/BasePro/README.md

-# TwinCam Project
+# BasePro Project

-Welcome to the TwinCam Project!
+Welcome to the BasePro Project!
 This project is an Android application built with Jetpack Compose, Hilt, Room, and Navigation.
 It provides a modular, scalable, and maintainable architecture for building modern Android apps.

 ## Table of Contents